waveywaves/webcrawler/README.md

-# sitescraper
+# webcrawler
-Command Line utility for scraping a Website.
+Command Line utility for crawling a Website.

 This is a simple utility for a user to be able to generate a pseudo-sitemap to the internal and not the external links to the website.
 The main purpose of this tool was to make web scraping a site for the internal links possible on the command line.